 In accordance with 7 CFR §272.6(a), Boards are prohibited from discriminating against any applicant or participant in any aspect of SNAP administration for reasons of age, race, color, sex, disability, religious creed, national origin, or political beliefs.

-Additionally, WIOA §188(a) prohibits discrimination against any beneficiary of programs funded under Title I of WIOA.
+Additionally, 29 CFR Part 38 prohibits discrimination against any beneficiary of programs included in the one-stop service delivery system..

 SNAP recipients alleging discrimination on the basis of age, race, color, sex, disability, religious creed, national origin, or political beliefs have a right to file a written complaint of alleged discriminatory acts within 180 calendar days from the date of the alleged discriminatory act.
 Recipients may submit complaints to the following address: